-13. Air Bag Warning Light
+Air Bag Warning Light

-This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
-If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for
+Red Telltale Light What It Means Air Bag Warning Light This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
+If the light is either not on during startup, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
+This light will illuminate with a single chime when a fault with the Air Bag Warning Light has been detected, it will stay on until the fault is cleared.
+If the light comes on intermittently or remains on while driving, have an authorized dealer service the vehicle immediately.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.